bashendixie/ml_toolset/案例102 使用yolov5训练vehicles数据集/utils/loggers/comet/README.md

 export COMET_MODE=online # Set whether to run Comet in 'online' or 'offline' mode.
 Defaults to online export COMET_MODEL_NAME=<your model name> #Set the name for the saved model.
 Defaults to yolov5 export COMET_LOG_CONFUSION_MATRIX=false # Set to disable logging a Comet Confusion Matrix.
-Defaults to true export COMET_MAX_IMAGE_UPLOADS=<number of allowed images to upload to Comet> # Controls how many total image predictions to log to Comet.
+Defaults to true export COMET_MAX_IMAGE_UPLOADS=<number of allowed images to upload to Comet> # Controls how many total images predictions to log to Comet.
 Defaults to 100. export COMET_LOG_PER_CLASS_METRICS=true # Set to log evaluation metrics for each detected class at the end of training.
 Defaults to false export COMET_DEFAULT_CHECKPOINT_FILENAME=<your checkpoint filename> # Set this if you would like to resume training from a different checkpoint.
 Defaults to 'last.pt' export COMET_LOG_BATCH_LEVEL_METRICS=true # Set this if you would like to log training metrics at the batch level.
 Defaults to false.